Recently, David Wakerley said that I failed him. Well David, I only have one thing to say to you…you’re right, and I’m sorry.

 Present the Gospel in a corporate setting.

 This includes presenting the Gospel in Children’s church, presenting the Gospel at camp, and presenting the Gospel during Adventure Week, which is similar to a VBS.
 In Children’s church, the Gospel is presented at least once every 8 – 12 weeks.
 We will spend the entire Children’s church service on the Gospel that weekend.
 At camp, the Gospel is presented during a nightly event where all of the campers are taught together.
 During Adventure Week, the kids have a Bible study time with their age group and the Gospel is presented there.

 Present the Gospel in a small group setting.

 Kids who are interested after hearing the Gospel in the large group setting attend a small group.
 This takes place during the small group time in Children’s church.
 Here they have more one on one interaction with a leader.
 At camp, kids hear the Gospel presentation while spending one on one time with their counselor.
 During Adventure Week, the same would happen with the kids and their leader.

 Present the Gospel to the children and their parents as they attend Kid Faith.

 Kid Faith is a class that all of our children must take with their parents before they can be baptized.
 The class gives parents an opportunity to hear the Gospel presentation with their child.
 This serves two purposes.
 The first is that sometimes parents taking the class with their child are not believers.
 Not only does the class give them an understanding of what their child is doing, it also gives them the information and opportunity to become a Christ follower themselves.

-How do you show kids God’s love by presenting the Gospel to them?
+How do you show kids God’s love and help them become great leaders by presenting the Gospel to them?
 I’d love to hear any ideas and suggestions you have!

 Check out these special effects the Elevate team created for Professor Playtime’s Christmas Shop Of Wonders!
 From talking toys to a very special snowglobe that helps us tell each Bible story, this series really is FULL OF WONDERS!